chinapedia/wikipedia.abstract.en/Page/Haematopoiesis.md

 Maturation

-More detailed and comprehensive diagram that shows the development of different blood cells in humans.
 As a stem cell matures it undergoes changes in gene expression that limit the cell types that it can become and moves it closer to a specific cell type (cellular differentiation).
 These changes can often be tracked by monitoring the presence of proteins on the surface of the cell.
 Each successive change moves the cell closer to the final cell type and further limits its potential to become a different cell type.

 Cell fate determination